opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

    -  An AuthorizingRealm built to extract identity information from IdM data contained on an LDAP server.

-   -  Extracts group information from LDAP, which is translated into ODL roles.
+   -  Extracts group information from LDAP, which is translated into OpenDaylight roles.

    -  Useful when federating against an existing LDAP server, in which